 Comprehensive Overview

 Neutrons, on the other hand, contribute to the mass of the atom but do not affect its chemical identity.
-The total number of protons and neutrons in the nucleus is called the mass number (A).
+And the total number of protons and neutrons in the nucleus is called the mass number (A).
 Isotopes are atoms of the same element (same number of protons) but with different mass numbers due to variations in the number of neutrons.

 The discovery and study of isotopes have revolutionized many fields of science, including chemistry, physics, geology, and medicine.
 Isotopes are used as tracers in chemical reactions, as dating tools in geology and archaeology, and as diagnostic and therapeutic agents in medicine.
 Their unique properties and behavior make them invaluable tools for understanding the world around us.